DUI with Serious Bodily Injury

 DUI cases involving serious bodily injuries can be very difficult to defend because authorities are authorized by state law to draw the blood of the alleged offenders (even without consent).
 In addition to steep criminal penalties, alleged offenders in these cases can also be subject to civil claims for monetary damages.

 Lawyer for DUI with Serious Bodily Injury Arrests in Brooksville, FL

 Brooksville criminal defense attorney Ashley Aulls can conduct a thorough investigation and fight to possibly get the criminal charges reduced or dismissed.
-You can have our lawyer review your case and discuss all of your legal options during a free, confidential consultation as soon as you call (352) 593-4115 today.
+You can have our lawyer review your case and discuss all of your legal options during a confidential consultation as soon as you call (352) 593-4115 today.

 Florida DUI with Serious Bodily Injury Information Center

 - When can a person be charged with this crime?

 - What are the consequences of being convicted of this offense?

 - Where can I learn more about DUI with serious bodily injury in Brooksville?